 - The Best Fishing Rod Enchantments In Minecraft

-- The Best Minecraft Trident Enchantments (2021)
+- The Best Minecraft Trident Enchantments

 - The Best Bow Enchantments to Use in Minecraft

-Filled with hundreds of hours’ worth of content and everything that a role-playing adventure game should have, it’s one of the best MMORPGs that you can play on consoles that support the keyboard and mouse.
+Filled with hundreds of hours’ worth of content and everything a role-playing adventure game should have, it’s one of the best MMORPGs you can play on consoles supporting the keyboard and mouse.
 Plus, the graphics are awesome.

-15. Planet Coaster
+27. Planet Coaster

-16. They Are Billions
+28. They Are Billions

 The player has to create and defend colonies against infected enemies that will try their best to destroy any living being.
 What makes the game even better is that it has a Steampunk theme, so its aesthetics are unique compared to everything else.

-And that’s the complete list of every game that currently supports mouse and keyboard on the PlayStation 5 without the need of using any third-party device, software, or extensions.
+And that’s the complete list of every game that currently supports a mouse and keyboard on the PlayStation 5 without the need of using any third-party device, software, or extensions.

-It’s completely fair to use a mouse and keyboard on the games listed here and we will update this list with more compatible games as they come.
+It’s completely fair to use a mouse and keyboard on the games listed here, and we will update this list with more compatible games as they come.